dFanTomb/My-Resto-Table/HELP.md

 Create a booking per user.
 When booking a restaurant from one user, it shows to all users.
 # done #

+# Create search form at home page OR home page will be log in / sign up bootstrap
+# Create filter from at restaurants